DanielFLopez1620/orion_gz/orion_gz/README.md

 ### g_mov_short_bridge.yaml

-Contains information to just use the Pi cam of the simualted version of the G-Mov module.
+Contains information to just use the Pi cam of the simulated version of the G-Mov module.

 ### os30a_bridge.yaml